Spring, Summer, Fall, Winter... and Spring: Reception

-Spring, Summer, Fall, Winter... and Spring was acclaimed by film critics, holding a 95% "Fresh" rating on review aggregator Rotten Tomatoes and an 85 out of 100 on Metacritic.
+Spring, Summer, Fall, Winter... and Spring was acclaimed by film critics.
+Metacritic, which uses a weighted average, assigned the a score of 85 out of 100, based on 29 critics, indicating "universal acclaim".
 Peter Rainer of New York praised the film's "tranquil beauty" and argued, "Kim exalts nature—life's passage—without stooping to sentimentality.
 He sees the tooth and claw, and he sees the transcendence.
 Whether this is a Buddhist attribute, I cannot say, but the impression this movie leaves is profound: Here is an artist who sees things whole."
 James Berardinelli wrote that the film's pace "is deliberate, but there is too much richness in the movie's emotional tapestry for it to be considered dull or drawn-out. [...]
 The film raises questions about how we live our lives and how actions, like ripples in the waters of time, can have unexpected consequences years later."
 Berardinelli also stated that the "perfectly composed shots [amplified] an emotionally resonant story".

 Roger Ebert included the film in his Great Movies list in 2009, writing, "The film in its beauty and serenity becomes seductive and fascinating. [...]
 There is little or no dialogue, no explanations, no speeches with messages.
 [Ki-duk] descends upon lives that have long since taken their form.
 If conflict comes, his characters will in some way bring it upon themselves, or within themselves.
 That causes us to pay closer attention."

 In a 2016 international critics' poll conducted by the BBC, Spring, Summer, Fall, Winter... and Spring was voted one of the 100 greatest motion pictures since 2000.
-In 2020, The Guardian ranked it number 5 among the classics of modern South Korean Cinema.
+In 2020, The Guardian ranked it number five among the classics of modern South Korean cinema.

+The film was selected as South Korea's official submission for the Academy Award for Best Foreign Language Film at the 76th Academy Awards.